 What ever you and your partner tangle about, it’s the way you do your disagreeing that tells you how deep a hole your relationship is in.

 If your partner feels like you’re getting at them that’s not so good either.
 If you are continually being critical, finding fault or just plain insulting them, your partner will probably either shut you out or try to get even.

-Warning signs of a trouble relationship
+Warning signs of a troubled relationship

-So if it’s warning signs you’re after then research tells you that becoming hurtful quickly, really getting at each other, sneering, getting your back up and shutting down are the things to watch out for.
+So if it’s warning signs you’re after then research tells you that becoming hurtful quickly, sneering, getting your back up and shutting down are the things to watch out for.
 You might do all of these sometimes and not worry too much.
-What ever you fight about, if your typical pattern of fighting includes some of these then you can take them as a sign that your relationship needs help to get it back on track.
+Whatever you fight about, if your typical pattern of fighting includes some of these then you can take them as a sign that your relationship needs help to get it back on track.

 The real question is what you do with the warning.
 The same research that identified the warning signs shows that what makes a relationship work is noticing and appreciating and building the good times you have together.